sskyy/zero-rest/README.md

 # zero-rest #

-This module will automatically generate REST api for you model which has mark `rest`
+Automatically generate REST api for model which has attribute `rest`.

 ## Usage ##